mattbierner/blog.mattbierner.com/_posts/2018-12-08-five-years.md

 When I finally made it to the viewpoint, I couldn't stop laughing.
 Here I was glancing around nervously for gulls and covered in bird splotches and I still had another three hours on the island.
 Beautiful view though.

 A few minuets later, I watched a woman run the gauntlet with some water bottle headgear too.
 She made it out cleaner than I had.
 We decided to stick together from then on, and stay on the safe parts of the island.
 Still lots of squawking and some menacing hovering, but nothing close to that first go.
-So remember kids, if the ranger tells you to bring a buddy, you should bring a buddy because those birds aren't messing around.
+So remember, if the ranger tells you to bring a buddy, you should bring a buddy because those birds aren't messing around.

 {% include image.html file="anacapa.jpg" %}